Making a difference: CAS Dean Greg Simpson’s legacy at Illinois State

 “You want to make a difference,” Mary Margaret Simpson said.
 “By doing this, we’re going to continue to have a role in something.
 We have benefitted so much from being here that we want to do something in return.”

 The pair notes their experience at Illinois State has been one to remember.
 They recounted their ride through the homecoming parade the first year they arrived on campus and recall with joy the cheers they received from onlookers.

 “It’s been amazing here,” said Greg Simpson.
 “People have been just very, very welcoming.
 It’s the most welcoming place I’ve ever been.”

 Moving forward, Greg Simpson plans to use his experiences as dean and department chair to write about leadership in higher education.
 He hopes to prepare future leaders for the challenges they’ll face in higher education, just as he and Mary Margaret hope to prepare future students to succeed at Illinois State without the challenges of covering the cost.

 “When I came here to interview for the job, I realized that this was really a special place,” Greg Simpson said.
 “I thought that I could really do some good.”

 Looking at his track record, it’s easy to say Greg Simpson has done just that.

-He has worked with CAS to develop the World Wide Campus Student Opportunity Fund, which helps students alleviate the expenses of studying abroad.
+He has worked with CAS to develop the World Wide Campus Student Opportunity Endowment, which helps students alleviate the expenses of studying abroad.
 He has sought diligently to implement the University’s Educating Illinois strategic plan, fostering interdisciplinary research and collaboration amongst CAS faculty.
 In tandem with CAS, Greg Simpson has also worked to create a professional development series ranging in topic from securing grants to time management, with the aim to prepare new faculty for the unique challenges of academic professions.